 Dr. Kosinski teaches the following four courses each year for the Department of Community Health in Medford:

-She was recently awarded a 2014 Zucker Center Research Award and a 2014 Charlton Grant and is part of the teams that competed successfully for an R-34 grant through the National Institutes of Health and a TII grant through the Tufts Institute for Innovation.
+She received the 2018 Lerman Neubauer Prize for Outstanding Teaching and Advising.
+She was also awarded a 2014 Zucker Center Research Award and a 2014 Charlton Grant and is part of the teams that competed successfully for an R-34 grant through the National Institutes of Health and a TII grant through the Tufts Institute for Innovation.